MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-analyze-cash-flow.md

 ---
 title: Analysing Cash Flows
-description: Describes how to use the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze the past and future flow of money in and out of your company.
+description: 'Describes how to use the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze the past and future flow of money in and out of your company.'
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera ms.date: 12/20/2021 ms.author: bholtorf ms.openlocfilehash: 4d4cdac7b68e0ec59edfaf88d74cdfb4dde9e3a1
+ms.search.keywords: 'money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera' ms.search.form: '762, 840, 841, 847, 848, 849, 850, 857, 858, 859, 860, 862, 863, 865, 866, 867, 868, 869, 1818'
-ms.sourcegitcommit: 4c97f38fc53c1c1ec534054a4a100d8cfb73175b
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 12/20/2021
+ms.date: 12/20/2021
-ms.locfileid: "7940117"
+ms.author: bholtorf
 ---
 # <a name="analyzing-cash-flow-in-your-company"></a>Analysing Cash Flow in Your Company
 The charts on the Accountant Role Centre provide insights that can help you make solid decisions about what to do with your cash.